 that you completed the required training.

-list of FOIA officers available to the public.
-Such information
+of FOIA officers available to the public.
+Such

-must be submitted by July 1 of the year the FOIA
+information must be submitted by July 1 of the year the FOIA

 officer is initially trained, and then updated if and when

+it changes.
 (Note: The requirement used to be to submit the

 has been amended so the information only needs to be submitted

-are two ways to submit your name and
+There are two ways to submit your name and

 to use the online version of the form.
 It requires a free